Integration guideIntegration guidesAPIPayment API

 Make the flow safe without making it opaque

-A merchant-facing webhook plan should be safe without turning the article into an engineering checklist.
+A webhook plan should be safe without turning the buyer experience into an engineering checklist.
 The buyer can return to a confirmation page, but fulfillment should depend on the trusted payment status your system records afterward.

 • Only accept payment status updates from Taria Pay.